 There are many projects Grail members are working on to take care of our Earth.
 Such projects include:

 - Anti-Fracking activism in New York, Ohio and Colorado

 - US Grail Climate Action Circle

-Learning Labs question: why do we invest in research&development in the tech world but not when it comes to environmental sustainability and social transformation?
+- Why do we invest in research & development in the tech world but not when it comes to environmental sustainability and social transformation?